 Minimalist fashion Project 333 is being embraced by readers around the world!
-After less than three weeks, the feedback is, that living with less is no less than life changing.

 More than 300 people are part of the Project333 facebook page and over 30 bloggers are writing about their experience.
 While the project lasts for three months, you can start anytime.